Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 5) Safe at-home steps (what helps vs what harms)

-If your cat is stable (no collapse, no repeated vomiting, no severe distress), you may have a small window for supportive care — but only if you’re actively watching and you have a clear cutoff for calling the vet.
-Think of this as “support,” not “treatment.”
+If your cat is stable, meaning no collapse, no repeated vomiting, and no severe distress, you may have a short window for supportive care.
+But only if you are actively watching and you already know when you’ll call if things don’t improve.
+This is support, not treatment.

 5.1) What can help (low-risk)